-MLR quality: methodology & adequacy of investigation +ve -ve Decision Immigration Judge (IJ) comments Case 2 x dismissed "A carefully prepared report and very thorough" "I accept entirely the evidence of the medical report as to the nature and extent of the scarring on the Appellant's body the medical report does not persuade me that my findings on credibility must be wrong."
-Case 3 x allowed The doctor spent considerable time with the appellant; a supplemental report deals with late disclosure of rape The doctors "rationalise and develop their reasons very clearly" Case 7 x allowed The report is based on 8 assessments and 16 counselling sessions over an extended period.
+MLR quality: methodology & adequacy of investigation +ve -ve Decision Case 2 X dismissed "I accept entirely the evidence of the medical report as to the nature and extent of the scarring on the Appellant's body the medical report does not persuade me that my findings on credibility must be wrong."
+Case 3 X allowed The doctor spent considerable time with the appellant; a supplemental report deals with late disclosure of rape The doctors "rationalise and develop their reasons very clearly" Case 7 Х allowed The report is based on 8 assessments and 16 counselling sessions over an extended period.
 It explains the counselling process in full.
-Case 12 х allowed Detailed account of detention given in the MLR, client history accepted Case 28 x allowed - ' consequently reports from the medical foundation are given special status' As noted by the Secretary of State API (2.6) Paragraph 68" find the report as a whole, well balanced' Case 32 x allowed 'I have noted that Dr x has assessed over 130 alleged torture victims for the Medical Foundation I find that the medical and counselling evidence is compellingwhilst it would be completely unrealistic to state that that the organisation (MF) cannot reach erroneous conclusions, nevertheless I must take into account that they frequently refuse to prepare reports The authors of the medical reports have properly assessed their findings against the WHO diagnostic criteria for research, the ICD-10 classification of mental and behaviour disordersand I find that Miss x is suffering from PTSD'.
-Case 33 x dismissed "I think it fair to say that Dr x does not look in detail at possible alternative causes for certain of the injuries which have been attributed to physical ill-treatment."
+Case 12 Х allowed Detailed account of detention given in the MLR, client history accepted Case 28 Х allowed - 'consequently reports from the medical foundation are given special status' As noted by the Secretary of State API (2.6) Paragraph 68" find the report as a whole, well balanced' Case 32 X allowed 'I have noted that Drx has assessed over 130 alleged torture victims for the Medical Foundation I find that the medical and counselling evidence is compelling whilst it would be completely unrealistic to state that that the organisation (MF) cannot reach erroneous conclusions, nevertheless I must take into account that they frequently refuse to prepare reports The authors of the medical reports have properly assessed their findings against the WHO diagnostic criteria for research, the ICD-10 classification of mental and behaviour disorders . and I find that Miss x is suffering from PTSD'.
+Case 33 X dismissed "Ithinkitfairtosaythat Drx does not look in detail at possible alternative causes for certain of the injuries which have been attributed to physical ill-treatment."